-The lifting platform has a MG995 servo mounted on its right side when looking forward from the cars perspective.
-The objective of the servo is to tilt the gripper platform to give the ability to lift up the objects grabbed with the claws.
-The platform has a cylindrical shaped extrusion on the opposite site from the servo, which allows the gripper platform to rotate smoothly around the same axis as servo rotation.
-The lifting platform itself is mounted in the front of the car with two screws screwed into the two holes illustrated on figure (Fill in later!).
+The lifting platform (Figure 20) has a MG995 servo mounted on its right side when looking forward from the cars perspective.
+The objective of the servo is to tilt the gripper platform (Figure 21) to give the ability to lift the objects grabbed.
+The platform has a cylindrical shaped extrusion on the opposite site from the servo, which allows the gripper platform to rotate smoothly around the same axis as the servo rotation.
+The lifting platform itself is mounted in the front of the car with two screws screwed into the two holes illustrated on Figure 20.

 The gripper platform